aws/s2n-tls/docs/USAGE-GUIDE.md

 Certificate revocation is how CAs inform validators that an active certificate should not be trusted.
 This commonly occurs when a private key has been leaked and the identity of the certificate's owner can no longer be trusted.

 s2n-tls supports two methods of certificate revocation: OCSP stapling and CRLs.
-A fundamental difference between the two is that with OCSP stapling, the peer can choose not to send a certificate status response.
-Applications using this method will have to decide whether or not to fail certificate validation in this case.
-In contrast, with CRLs the application can check the revocation status of any certificate encountered without relying on the peer.
+A fundamental difference between the two is that with OCSP stapling, the peer offering the certificate validates the revocation status of its own certificate.
+This peer can choose not to send a certificate status response, and applications will have to decide whether or not to fail certificate validation in this case.
+With CRLs, the application checks the revocation status of the certificate itself, without relying on the peer.
 However, CRLs must be retrieved and stored by the application, which requires more network and memory utilization than OCSP stapling.

 Users who want certificate revocation should look closely at their use-case and decide which method is more appropriate.
 We suggest using OCSP stapling if you're sure your peer supports OCSP stapling.
-Use CRLs if you're able to obtain CRLs for all certificates you expect to encounter.
+CRLs should be used if this assumption can't be made.
+However, s2n-tls does not enable applications to fetch CRLs for received certificates in real-time.
+This method should only be used if you're able to obtain CRLs in advance for all certificates you expect to encounter.

 #### OCSP Stapling